Director of Planning/Community Development – Sara Pandl

 Is responsible for all permit matters: orientation, forms, applications and processing, as they relate to all building, electrical, plumbing and zoning permits.

-Sharon is also supported by a Permits Clerk - Maureen Lang.
+Maureen is also supported by a Permits Clerk - Kimberly Herman

 Zoning Office - Carl L. Best, Zoning Officer

 Enforcement - Vince Tranguch, Code Enforcement Officer

 Responsible for receiving and actioning all complaints, regarding zoning and property maintenance code violations.
 All Zoning and Inspection personnel have enforcement oversight.
 However, the primary Enforcement official is: Vince Tranguch - Code Enforcement Officer/Emergency Management.